 Along with a quality formulated hermit crab diet, your hermit crab can and should eat, a variety of fruits.
 Safe fruits for your hermit crab to eat include:

-- coconut (fresh or sugar-free dried)
+- Coconut (fresh or sugar-free dried)

-The size of the food doesn't really matter for hermit crabs.
-Do not feel obligated to cut up the food into bite-sized pieces.
+The size of the food doesn't really matter for hermit crabs so do not feel obligated to cut up the food into bite-sized pieces.
 Your hermit crab will leisurely eat the food you have served and will take their own bites.
-Hermit crabs are omnivores and may also enjoy picking the meat off the bone.
+Since hermit crabs are omnivores, they may even enjoy picking meat off the bone if you choose to offer some to your crabs.
 Just be sure that there is no butter or any other sauce on the meat, as this is not healthy for hermit crabs.